Arrington, Virginia

 Arrington is a census-designated place (CDP) in Nelson County, Virginia, United States.
 The population as of the 2010 Census was 708.
-Harmony Hill Bed and Breakfast is the only lodging location in Arrington, run by innkeepers Wendie and Jay Fines.

 Mitchell's Brick House Tavern was listed on the National Register of Historic Places in 2006.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Arrington has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Demographics

+Arrington was first listed as a census designated place in the 2010 U.S. census.